txomon/python-tutorial/README.md

 `import sys` will trigger a lookup in the so called Python Path, looking for a package or module with that name to import.

-Our ability to import modules greatly depends on this caracteristic of Python.
+Our ability to import modules greatly depends on this characteristic of Python.
 The Python path is similar to the shell PATH variable.

 In all the systems, the PATH variable marks where to look for binaries.
 Therefore, running `base64`, will look on all those places, and the first match will be the one executed.